Jump to: USBA Requirements | CBC Safety Certification Levels | CBC Level 2 Safety Certification Clinics

-Minimum USBA requirements to race with a .22 rifle
+Minimum USBA requirements to use a .22 rifle in a biathlon event

-As of the 2025-2026 winter season, all biathletes using a .22 rifle in USBA events (including CBC races and training at the Snow Mountain Ranch range) must complete the USBA Basic Rifle Safety certification process (BRS) prior to race day.
-This requirement applies to both new biathletes and those who attended a "Red Book" certification clinic in the past, and is necessary for race participation as well as using the SMR range for training sessions.
+All biathletes using a .22 rifle in USBA events (including CBC races and training at the Snow Mountain Ranch range) must have completed the USBA Basic Rifle Safety certification process (BRS).
+The BRS certification includes two steps:

 Clinics are generally held in October and mid-season and are limited by volunteer instructor availability.
 Clinics are announced via the CBC Members mailing list (see subscription links on our home page), and are posted on the CBC web site.